11. Back calculation of Effective Lens Position (ELP)

 Computation of the ELPT, ALP, and ILP

-The following spreadsheet is used to calculate the effective position-related variables of the thick IOL in a pseudophakic eye from biometric data, postoperative refraction, and IOL geometry (Coddigton shape factor).
+The following spreadsheet calculates the effective position-related variables of the thick IOL in a pseudophakic eye from biometric data, postoperative refraction, and IOL geometry (Coddigton shape factor).
 Rca and Rcp are the anterior and posterior corneal surface radii, respectively. di is the IOL central thickness.
 Ria and Rip are the anterior and posterior IOL surface radii, respectively, computed from the IOL power and Coddigton values.

 By varying certain parameters, we can indirectly analyze the influence of the position of the implant on postoperative refraction (due to the apparent complexity of the equation that provides the value of the ELPT, it is difficult to predict the influence of a particular parameter on it).
 If we reduce the value of the power of the anterior face of the cornea (by increasing the value of the radius of curvature Rca), we observe a reduction in the value of the ILP (the back-calculated position of the IOL is more anterior).
 We can also directly appreciate the influence of design through variations of the Coddington factor, which causes a displacement of the principal planes of the IOL (while the physical position of the latter does not vary).